Skip to main content

 The Free Radical Theory

-The Free Radical Theory proposes that the accumulation of oxidative damage primarily causes aging.
+The Free Radical Theory2 proposes that the accumulation of oxidative damage primarily causes aging.
 Free radicals, unstable molecules that result from normal metabolic processes, can cause significant damage to cellular structures such as proteins, lipids, and DNA.
 These highly reactive molecules can potentially disrupt the delicate balance within cells, leading to the gradual deterioration of tissues and organs.

 When free radicals interact with cellular components, they can initiate a chain reaction of damage, impairing the normal functioning of cells.
 This theory suggests that an imbalance between free radicals and antioxidant defenses, which neutralize these harmful molecules, leads to the accumulation of oxidative damage over time.
 As the body’s antioxidant defenses become less effective with age, the damage caused by free radicals becomes more pronounced, contributing to aging.